scala/docs.scala-lang/online-courses.md

 ## DevInsideYou
 [DevInsideYou](https://youtube.com/devinsideyou) is a YouTube channel with hundreds of hours of free Scala content.

-## Rock the JVM
-[Rock the JVM](https://rockthejvm.com) is a learning platform with free and premium courses on the Scala language, Akka, Cats Effect, ZIO, Apache Spark and other tools in the Scala ecosystem.
-It also has hundreds of [free video tutorials](https://youtube.com/rockthejvm) and [articles](https://blog.rockthejvm.com) on a variety of Scala-related topics.

 ## Visual Scala Reference
 [Visual Scala Reference](https://superruzafa.github.io/visual-scala-reference/), a guide to visually learn about Scala concepts and functions.